The Mentor’s Table podcast: S2E11 Making Space for the Sacred & My Advent Rhythms

 On Instagram @joyabaddotcom

-Stay up to date on all our conversations and the resources I’m creating for you by subscribing to my monthly newsletter and get my Couch-to-Sabbath guide for FREE.
-Our next episode will drop on Wednesday, March 5th, 2025.
-Subscribe now wherever you listen to podcasts.
+Stay up to date on all our conversations and the resources I’m creating for you by subscribing to my monthly newsletter on joyabad.com.
+Subscribe now wherever you listen to podcasts so you don’t miss it.

 PLAY THE EPISODE